-Common people seem to think that international alliances are formed on emotion like how high school friendships are formed.
+Common people seem to think that international alliances are formed on emotional bases like how high school friendships are formed.
 Not so.
-Geopolitical alliances are extremely complicated matters and are formed only to safeguard or forward a country's or its people's strategic or economic matters on an international level.
-Or simply, it is all about business, like the supposedly all-weather friendship between China and Pakistan.
+Geopolitical alliances are extremely complicated matters and are formed only to safeguard or forward a country's or its people's strategic or economic concerns on an international level.
+Or simply, it is all and only about business, and not of virtue or even religion, like the supposedly all-weather friendship between China and Pakistan.
 All CPEC projects are even known as China-Pakistan "friendship" something or the other.
 However, China is "friendly" with Pakistan only to forward its business interests there.
-If we had bought F-22s instead of Sukhois or if we had allowed USAF free flying rights over our airspace, Obama would have been making many more trips to India.
+If we had bought F-22s instead of Sukhois or if we had allowed USAF free flying rights over our airspace and maybe allowed them to use some of our airbases and ports, Obama would have been making many more trips to India.

 So, what will it take for world nations to support India?
 What we should be asking is, what strategic advantage can we bring to the table?
 The world panders to Pakistan because the USA does so.
 Uncle Sam loves Pakistan's location, which it can use as a leverage against Iran, Afghanistan, China, and Russia.
 India is not attractive as an ally because we for many decades were extremely hostile to the USA, we do not advertise our strategic location advantage and we have nothing valuable or natively unique to offer our allies.
 And if we were to become an ally of USA, we would have to sign over our military bases and airspace and so on to Uncle Sam anyway.

 Geopolitical Realities Of the Kashmir Issue